nabinthomas/amazert/README.md

          "email": "nabin.thomas@gmail.com"
      }
  }

 </pre>

+Note that the values in settings are encrypted using a key derived from the Registration Id of the device.
+Only the Andoid App instance that registered this device has a copy of this registration Id.
+The encrypted string is the result of concatenating IV, digest and the cipher text in that order Each section is base64 encoded to support binaries.
+Ecnryption uses AES algorithm in GCM mode, with a 256 bit key used for encryption
 ##### Hearbeat packet
 For simplification, Heartbeat packet is nothing but a registration packet that is sent across to the Cloud periodically.
 However, for heartbeats, the settings array is filtered to send only those settings which changed.
+Status is always sent without any filtering.

 #### AmazeRT Communication from Cloud
 Commnication to from the cloud to AmazeRT Router also follow a similar structure of the communication the other way around